Kapiainen/The-Subliming-Of-Isaac/README.md

 - A description of what you did when the issue arose.
 A detailed set of instructions to reproduce the issue would be ideal.

 ## **Changelog**
+**Version 1.5.0 - YYYY/MM/DD:**
+- Updated linter to handle statements that span multiple lines.
+- Fixed bug that enabled references in cached scopes to be modifiable by the parser.
+- Significant performance improvements to deep copying of scopes.
+- Fixed comment block implementation in the lexer.
+- Implemented implicit declaration of 'self' variable when declaring method with ':' operator.
+- Fixed bug that could cause the linter to crash.

 **Version 1.4.0 - 2017/01/20:**
 - Overhaul of the linter and context-sensitive completion systems.
     - Switched from 'dict' instances to instances of classes that represent Lua types.